samtools/hts-specs/htsget.md

 POST and GET requests should use the same URLs.

-POST requests MUST NOT use and of the query parameters defined for GET requests on the URL.
+POST requests MUST NOT use any of the query parameters defined for GET requests on the URL.
 If query parameters are present, the server SHOULD reply with an `InvalidInput` error.

 ## Request body